 As you can tell from the minimal set of programming concepts covered by RubyStory, it's hardly language specific nor does it really "teach Ruby."
 In this case, Ruby is a convenient tool.

 First, Ruby is already installed on every recent MacBook.
 The version installed is not important.

 We don't need any special tools to program with Ruby, just Terminal and a text editor.
 TextEdit isn't the tool I'd prefer — syntax coloring would be a nice feature — but we can live with it for simplicity.
 (The slides do include syntax highlighting.)

 Ruby has very simple syntax and very little necessary punctuation.
 Whitespace and semicolons aren't that important and there are very few parentheses and brackets to worry about.
 I've found that kids have enough trouble with accurate typing.
 Simple syntax makes troubleshooting much easier.

 Plus, I wanted to learn some Ruby.
 And I did.

 Please fork the RubyStory repo and give teaching a try.
-I am continually updating the materials as I teach and learn from the kids — what the enjoy, what they build, what questions they ask, where I can help them go next.
+I am continually updating the materials as I teach and learn from the kids — what they enjoy, what they build, what questions they ask, where I can help them go next.
 Let me know what you learn while teaching with RubyStory.

-As written, RubyStory should be easily adapted to Linux systems, but I haven't yet into what additional material would be needed for Chromebooks or Windows.
+As written, RubyStory should be easily adapted to Linux systems, but I haven't yet looked into what additional material would be needed for Chromebooks or Windows.
 It's on my to do list.

 Other than that, I'm now focused on using RubyStory for teaching in my community.
 I hope you will, too.